USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 -   `CTM_HGBIDI [default: N]`<a id=CTM_HGBIDI></a>
     Activate mercury bidirectional flux for in-line emissions and deposition velocities.
 Activation of this setting will produce additional variables in the output dry deposition file.
 Set to Y to turn on; comment out or set to N to turn off.
 -   `CTM_SFC_HONO [default: Y]`<a id=CTM_SFC_HONO></a>
     Calculate surface HONO interactions.
-IComment out or set to Y to turn on; set to N to turn off.
+Comment out or set to Y to turn on; set to N to turn off.
 -   `CTM_GRAV_SETL [default Y]`<a id=CTM_GRAV_SETL></a>
     Activate gravitational sedimentation for aerosols.
 Comment out or set to Y to turn on; set to N to turn off.
 -   `CTM_BIOGEMIS [default: Y]`<a id=CTM_BIOGEMIS></a>